LinqToDB4iSeries/Linq2DB4iSeries/README.md

 ### Provider Type
 Supported providers are:

-- Access Client native .net provider (.net framework >= 4.5 only)
+- Access Client native .net provider (.net framework >= 4.6.2 only)
 - Access Client ODBC provider
 - Access Client OleDb provider
-- DB2 provider (via DB2 Connect license - only tested up to version 3.3.0 - please report any issues)
+- DB2 provider (via DB2 Connect license)

 ### Minimum DB2 Version
 The provider can create SQL compatible with V7.1 and above.

+- V7.4 introduced the DROP IF EXISTS syntax
+- V7.3 introduced the OFFSET clause
 - V7.2 introduced the Truncate Table syntax.
-- V7.1 PTF Level 38, V7.2 PTF Level 9 and V7.3 introduced a proper syntax for SKIP (OFFSET n ROWS).

-To have the provider support these features this new syntax add MinVer="7.2" or "7.3" to the Provider or, if instantiating the provider in code set the parameter appropriatly.
+To have the provider support these features this new features select the appropriate version in the DB2iSeriesOptions.

 ### GUIDs
 DB2 doesn't have a GUID type.
 By default GUIDs will be stored as CHAR(16) FOR BIT DATA.
 This works and is probably the most efficient however it is unreadable when queried directly.